cyverse-archive/metadactyl-clj/README.markdown

 ### Zookeeper Connection Information

 One piece of information that can't be stored in Zookeeper is the information required to connect to Zookeeper.
-For Metadactyl and most other iPlant services, this information is stored in a single file:
+For metadactyl-clj and most other iPlant services, this information is stored in a single file:
 `/etc/iplant-services/zkhosts.properties`.
 This file is automatically installed when the iplant-service-configs RPM is installed.
 You may have to